pelafustan/js_in_web-challenge_02/README.md

 ## Context

-We need to build a little price calculator using `js` and some basic queries.
+There are three requirements:

+1. When clicking on image, toggle border.
+1. Simulate a cart for portraits.
+If you select too much, that's a paddlin'.

 ## View

-Let's check this wonderful piece of software [here.](https://pelafustan.github.io/js_in_web-challenge_01/)
+Let's check this wonderful piece of software [here.](https://pelafustan.github.io/js_in_web-challenge_02/)

 ## Author